Tax Policy

 Engagement with Tax Authorities

-TTI proactively seeks to engage in discussion with HMRC (either informally or through formal legal procedures such as Mutual Agreement Procedures) on tax events or interpretation of tax law where there may be significant uncertainty.
-TTI also ensures that all compliance requirements with HMRC are met in order to minimise tax risks.
+TTI proactively seeks to engage in discussions with HMRC (either informally or through established legal processes such as a Mutual Agreement Procedure) in relation to significant transactions or interpretation of tax laws where there may be significant uncertainty.
+TTI ensures that it meets all compliance requirements with HMRC and makes tax payments on time in order to minimise its tax risk.